loolirer/VirtualMoCap/README.md

     ```bash
     git clone https://github.com/loolirer/VirtualMoCap
     ```
+2. Create a Python Virtual Enviroment (highly recommended);
-2. Install required dependencies:
+3. Install required dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-3. Ensure **CoppeliaSim 4.6.0 (rev. 16)** is installed to interact with the Python client.
+4. Ensure **CoppeliaSim 4.6.0 (rev. 16)** is installed and linked to the Python Virtual Enviroment.

+## 📂 Organization

+├── debug/   # Isolated environments to test models and features separately
+|
+└── modules/ # Reusable modules developed by using the debug environments as base

+Check above directories for more information.

 ## ⚔️ Usage

+1. Access `debug/` and select which scope
-1. Start CoppeliaSim and load the appropriate scene;
+2. Start CoppeliaSim and load the appropriate scene;
-2. Customize camera configurations and parameters in the jupyter notebooks or the CoppeliaSim scenes to match your desired setup;
+3. Customize camera configurations and parameters in the jupyter notebooks or the CoppeliaSim scenes to match your desired setup;
-3. Run the Python scripts provided to control the simulation and capture data;
+4. Run the Python scripts provided to control the simulation and capture data;
-4. Analyse the data to your liking.
+5. Analyse the data to your liking.

-## 🧪 Experiments
+## 📖 Academia

 This software replicates the experiments outlined in **["Optical tracking system based on COTS components"](https://ieeexplore.ieee.org/document/10053039)**, adapting the system to a virtual environment.
 Please refer to the paper for a deeper understanding of the experimental setup and results.